Three-dimensional quantum gravity from the quantum pseudo-K\"ahler plane: The integrable representation of

 \vs

 On the other hand, a densely-defined operator $A$ on a Hilbert space $\mathcal{H}$ is called {\em normal} if

 where $\mathrm{Dom}$ stands for the domain of a densely-defined operator.
 This definition eq.\eqref{eq:normal_definition} of a normal operator is taken from \cite[Def.3.8]{Sch}; it is equivalent to the condition that $A$ is closed and $A^*A = A A^*$, as shown in \cite[Prop.3.25]{Sch}.
-Here, for a densely defined operator $A$, its {\em adjoint} $A^*$ is defined on its domain
+Here, for a densely-defined operator $A$, its {\em adjoint} $A^*$ is defined on its domain

 by the formula